 The town of Jackson, Wyoming often serves as the home base for travelers looking for adventure.
 Just outside the city limits, you’ll find world-class skiing at the Jackson Hole Mountain Resort and a variety of other snow sports and outdoor activities to do each winter.
-You also have Yellowstone, Grand Teton National Park, and plenty of exciting summer activities just a short drive away.

 Many people vacationing in the area choose to stay in the town of Jackson because it offers great dining, shopping, and nightlife.
 But while it makes for a great base town, there is a lot to see and do in downtown Jackson, Wyoming, as well.
 In fact, it is worth spending at least one day exploring the enchanting town of Jackson.